Beacon Power: History

 Beacon Power was founded in Woburn, Massachusetts in 1997 as a subsidiary of SatCon Technology Corporation, a maker of alternative energy management systems.
 The company went public in 2000.
 In June 2008, Beacon Power opened new headquarters in Tyngsboro, with financing from Massachusetts state agencies.

 In 2009 Beacon received a loan guarantee from the United States Department of Energy (DOE) for $43 million to build a 20-megawatt flywheel power plant in Stephentown, New York.
 The DOE loan for $43 million was awarded in 2010, with the plant to be online by 2011.
 It also was awarded $24 million from the DOE for a second flywheel plant.

 On 30 October 2011, the company filed for Chapter 11 bankruptcy protection under in the United States bankruptcy court in Delaware.
 As part of the bankruptcy court proceedings, Beacon Power agreed on November 18 to sell its Stephentown facility to repay the DOE loan.

 As of 6 February 2012, Rockland Capital, a private equity firm, bought the plant and most of the company's other assets for $30.5 million.
 Rockland Capital stated it intended to rehire most of staff and to provide the capital to build a second 20MW plant in Pennsylvania.

 On May 1, 2018, the investment arm of RGA Labs acquired the company.
-The physical assets, the 20 MW NY Facility named Stephentown Spindle and the 20 MW facility in Hazle Township PA were sold to Convergent Energy and Power in 2018.
+The physical assets, the 20 MW NY Facility named Stephentown Spindle and the 20 MW facility in Hazle Township, Pennsylvania were sold to Convergent Energy and Power in 2018.